math3usmartins/castellum-vault/README.md

-# Castellum Vault
+# Castellum Vault Manager

-Castellum Vault is a free & open source library to manage digital secrets, made for those who are tired of commercial solutions that fail in their mission to keep digital secrets safe.
+Castellum Vault Manager is a free & open source library to manage digital secrets, made for those who are tired of commercial solutions that fail in their mission to keep digital secrets safe.

 This is not a tool ready to be used, this is a building block, but it can be used for building secret management tools.